openscope/openscope/documentation/airport-format.md

   "spawnPatterns": [
   {
       "origin": "KSFO",                     // Four-letter ICAO identifier of the origin point/fix. (can be left empty if "destination" is filled)
+      "destination": "",                    // Four-letter ICAO identifier of the destination point/fix. (can be left empty if "origin" is filled)
+      "category": "departure",              // Category of the flights. (arrival or departure) "route": "ABBEY..MUSEL..TAMAR..TD",   // Route of the flights. (can use fixes OR SIDs / STARs in this format: origin.SID/STAR_ICAO.destination)
+                                            // (ex: "FIX1..FIX2..FIX3" or "KSFO.OFFSH9.SNS")
+      "altitude": 10000,                    // Altitude of the flights. (in feet) "speed": 250,                         // Speed of the flights. (in knots) "method": "random",                   // Method of spawn.
+See "spawnPatterns Build Process" section in the comments.
+      "entrail": [10, 22],                  // (optional) Only used when "method" is "surge".
+                                            // Range of distances between successively spawned aircraft throughout the cycle. [minimum, maximum]
+      "rate": 15,                           // Number of flight per hour at normal speed.
+      "airlines":  [                        // Airlines of the flights spawned.
+          ["cpa", 30],
+          ["ces", 10],
+          ["csn", 10],
+          ["hda", 10],
+          ["aca/long", 5],
+          ["cca", 10],
+          ["ual/long", 3],
+          ["kal/long", 3]
+      ]
+  },
+  {
+      "origin": "",                         // Four-letter ICAO identifier of the origin point/fix. (can be left empty if "destination" is filled)
-      "destination": "vhhh",                // Four-letter ICAO identifier of the destination point/fix. (can be left empty if "origin" is filled)
+      "destination": "KSFO",                // Four-letter ICAO identifier of the destination point/fix. (can be left empty if "origin" is filled)
-      "category": "arrival",                // Category of the flights. (arrival or departure, usually) "route": "ABBEY..MUSEL..TAMAR..TD",   // Route of the flights. (can use fixes OR SIDs / STARs in this format: *origin*.*SID/STAR ICAO*.*destination*)
+      "category": "arrival",                // Category of the flights. (arrival or departure) "route": "TD..TAMAR..MUSEL..ABBEY",   // Route of the flights. (can use fixes OR SIDs / STARs in this format: ("FIX1..FIX2..FIX3" or "SNS.OFFSH9.KSFO"))
-      "altitude": 10000,                    // Altitude of the flights. (in feet) "speed": 250,                         // Speed of the flights. (in knots) "method": "surge",                    // Method of spawn.
-See spawnPatterns Build Process in the comments.
+      "altitude": 10000,                    // Altitude of the flights. (in feet) "speed": 250,                         // Speed of the flights. (in knots) "method": "random",                   // Method of spawn.
+See "spawnPatterns Build Process" section in the comments.
-      "entrail": [10, 22],
+      "entrail": [10, 22],                  // (optional) Only used when "method" is "surge".
+                                            // Range of distances between successively spawned aircraft throughout the cycle. [minimum, maximum]
-      "rate": 15,
+      "rate": 15,                           // Number of flight per hour at normal speed.
-      "airlines":  [
+      "airlines":  [                        // Airlines of the flights spawned.
           ["cpa", 30],
           ["ces", 10],
           ["csn", 10],